susanjong/AnimeVerse_Mobile/README.md

 Enter the following values:

-Android package name:
+1. Android package name:

-com.example.anime_verse
+`com.example.anime_verse`

-App nickname (optional)
+2. App nickname (optional)

-SHA-1 (optional but recommended)
+3. SHA-1 and SH-256 (required)

 Download the generated file:

 google-services.json

-Place it into your Flutter project at:
+4. Place it into your Flutter project at:

 android/app/google-services.json